-3. Location of Meters

-- a.
-The District generally places meters at the edge of the public right-of-way near the intersection of a property line.
-The District has the authority to move or change placement of water meters within the public utility easement (PUE) or as necessary to avoid being placed in paved surfacing, unless otherwise approved. - b.
-Meters 2-inch and smaller shall be located in a meter box within the PUE adjacent to the right-of-way at the property line. - c.
-If meters larger than 2-inches are not located in a vault within the PUE, they shall be located in a vault on the Developer's property in a dedicated easement adjacent to the street right-of-way.
+- 3. Location of Meters - a.
+The District generally requires placement of meters within planter strips, if available, or at the edge of the public right-of-way near the intersection of a property line.
+The District has the authority to move or change placement of water meters within the right-of-way, public utility easement (PUE) or on private property if an easement is to be granted, as necessary, to avoid being placed in paved surfacing, unless otherwise approved. - b.
+Meters 2-inch or smaller shall be located in a meter box within the planter strip, if available, or the PUE adjacent to the right-of-way at the property line. - c.
+If meters larger than 2-inches are not located in a vault within the right-of-way or the PUE, they shall be located in a vault on the Developer's property in a dedicated easement adjacent to the street right-of-way.
 The easement dimensions shall extend five feet beyond each outside wall of the meter vault. - d.
-No other utilities shall be located within three feet of a meter or service line unless approved by District Engineer. - e.
-Individual meters serving homes on private streets shall be installed in clusters or banks adjacent to the entrance of the private street.
-Refer to Standard Details 601, 602, 603, 604, and 605, or as directed by the District Engineer. - 4.
+No other utilities shall be located within three feet of a meter or service line unless approved by the District Engineer. - e.
+Meters served from a dual, or U-branch, service connection shall be installed in separate meter boxes located adjacent to the lot line. - f.
+Individual meters serving homes on private streets shall be installed in clusters or banks adjacent to the entrance of the private street. - 4.
 Existing meter installations at older homes shall be checked for connections to ground wires from the home's electrical system.
-If District finds a "hot meter" with grounding wires from the home connected to the water piping, the District will coordinate with the homeowner to disconnect the grounding wires from the water
+If District finds a "hot meter" with grounding wires from the home connected to the water piping, the District will coordinate with the homeowner to disconnect the grounding wires from the water piping.

-- piping.
 The District may also install electrical isolation at the meter to isolate the service line and water main. - 5.
-Backflow prevention assemblies are required on meters as defined in Section 8, or per District Engineer's sole discretion.

-E. Temporary Irrigation Services

-In locations where temporary irrigation services are required, the service shall be paired with a residential meter on a double-service U-branch at the property line as described in Section 6.2.E.
+Backflow prevention assemblies are required on meters as defined in Section 8, or at the District Engineer's sole discretion. - D. Temporary Irrigation Services - 1.
+In locations where temporary irrigation services are required, the service shall be paired with a residential meter on a dual-service U-branch at the property line as described in Section 6.2.F.
 The U-branch will be required if it is feasible to install, to allow freezing and abandonment of the temporary service without the need to dig up the street or shut down the main waterline.